Shorzinator/CodeBrief/docs/examples/python-projects.md

 ---

-*These examples demonstrate how to effectively use ContextCraft across different Python project types and development workflows.*
+*These examples demonstrate how to effectively use codebrief across different Python project types and development workflows.*